marko-londo/IBM-ESPN-Case-Study/README.md

     Watson continuously analyzes millions of player injury reports, opinion pieces and news stories to collect and correlate data on all players and teams in the league. <br><br>

+- ### Evaluating Business Success

+  With its established reputation as a trusted and authoritative source of sports coverage and journalism, ESPN's incorporation of Watson further strengthens its position at the top and widens the gap between itself and its competitors.
+In the evolving landscape of journalism, where the use of AI is becoming increasingly prevalent, IBM Watson stands out as a powerful model that few others can compare to.

+  >“Sports fans hold ESPN to the highest standard, and 2022 showed once again how committed we are to delivering for them.
+We brought the very best offerings to every conceivable sports-related environment and experience, and often did so in record numbers.
+On top of that, we developed innovations and secured new agreements that will drive a successful future for ESPN and The Walt Disney Company.
+In an ever-changing and competitive landscape, ESPN continues to lead through a focus on quality, creativity and an inclusive culture.”

+  — Jimmy Pitaro, Chairman, ESPN and Sports Content,  [2022 Year in Review](https://espnpressroom.com/us/2022-yir/ "ESPN 2022 Year in Review")

+  2022 was yet another succesful year for ESPN, let's take a closer look at some key metrics that showcase their dominance in the sports media landscape:
+  - 2022 marked the 31st consecutive year that ESPN has held the No. 1 spot for Men 18-34 and 18-49 specifically, and 13 straight years No. 1 among people 18-34 and 18-49.

 [Return to Top](#table-of-contents)
 <br>